Brighton-Hedger-NOAA/data-archiving-guide/docs/Folder-Stats-Tool.md

 ---
 ## Folder Stats Tool

-The Folder Stats Tool scans a selected directory and creates a CSV file that reports the size and number of files in each subfolder.
+The Folder Stats Tool scans a selected directory and creates a CSV file that reports the size of each subfolder.
 It’s a quick way to estimate archive size or prep data for cloud upload.

 ---